Pauljanson002/Pauljanson002.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a masters (thesis) student at Concordia University and Mila Quebec AI Institute in Canada with a passion for computer vision and computer graphics research.
-I am specifically interested in using AI for 3D content creation and using it to positively impact the developers.
-I am also curious about continual learning and applying it to the current large scale models.
+I am a PhD student at Concordia University and Mila Quebec AI Institute in Canada with a passion for computer vision and deep learning research.
+I am specifically interested in increasing the efficiency of training deep learning models by leveraging previous knowledge in models through continual learning, meta learning and model reuse.
 I am being supervised by [Dr.Eugene Belilovsky](https://eugenium.github.io/) and [Dr.Tiberiu Popa](https://users.encs.concordia.ca/~stpopa/).
 Before coming to Mila and Concordia , I worked as a research intern at KAUST in Vision CAIR group under the supervision of [Dr.Mohammed Elhoseiny](http://www.mohamed-elhoseiny.com/).
 I did my undergraduate at University of Moratuwa, Sri Lanka with thesis in reconstructing 3D objects with few views with [Dr. Thanuja Ambegoda](https://thanujadax.github.io/).